Funding for Community Organisations and Individuals

 - High quality, accessible and environmentally sustainable community buildings and green spaces

-More details about what we want to fund can be found in Appendix 1 of the Grants Policy. we are especially interested in projects that benefit vulnerable people.
+More details about what we want to fund can be found in Appendix 1 of the Grants Policy.
+In order to view the policy please click the following link Discretionary Community Grants Policy - Sept 2020, or open the PDF in the documents bar on the right-hand side of the page.
+We are especially interested in projects that benefit vulnerable people.
 You can also find information here about eligibility and details on how we assess your application.
 Applications for group activities must work in accordance with up-to-date government guidance on Covid-19.

 There are 3 types of grants programmes.